canonical/ubuntu-pro-client/dev-docs/howtoguides/troubleshoot_apt_news_security_confinement.md

 An alternative to removing `AppArmorProfile` from the unit file is to just disable it on the system, or put it in complain mode.
 See "Troubleshooting Apparmor" below for details.

-2. Reload the systemd units:
+2. Reload the Systemd units:

 ```
   sudo systemctl daemon-reload